Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 The Good Market team plays an administrative role.
 They ensure the community rules are applied consistently on a day-to-day basis.
 This includes reviewing applications submitted by enterprises and reviewing enterprises, listings, and content flagged by the public.

-Good Market Approved Enterprises are recognized as cocreators because they have contributed time and resources to the digital commons.
-They are able to create draft proposals to revise and update the community rules including minimum standards, application questions, and guidelines for the marketplace and community areas of the site.
+Good Market Approved enterprises are able to create draft proposals to revise and update the community rules including minimum standards, application questions, and guidelines for the marketplace and community areas of the site.

-Draft proposals are shared with all Approved Enterprises that would be affected by the change.
+Draft proposals are shared with all Good Market Approved enterprises that would be affected by the change.
 Proposals are refined and approved through a consent-based decision-making process that may include online polling, approval voting, and ranked choice voting on a one vote per enterprise basis.

 Stewards are responsible for protecting the commons and ensuring that Good Market maintains its vision and values and is financially sustainable, technologically resilient, and legally compliant.
 Stewards have fiduciary board responsibilities, but they delegate decision-making regarding community rules as explained above.